Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 ### Review comments
 - In catalog.py, I would suggest in create_catalog to add either a warning log or raise an exception if the catalog returns empty.
-- In create_catalog, I would suggest adding an ORDER BY for this query: SELECT name, price FROM packs to return the packs that are expected with that call and in an order that is pre-determined. **
+- In create_catalog, I would suggest adding an ORDER BY for this query: SELECT name, price FROM packs to return the packs that are expected with that call and in an order that is pre-determined.
+- If you only plan on allowing users to purchase packs and nothing else, you could simplify the endpoint url to just /catalog or if you will implement other kinds of purchases then make sure to rename the url so it is /catalog/packs instead of /packs/catalogs (By having packs before catalog it implies that it is a pack specific endpoint but it’s a catalog related endpoint)

 ### catalog.py has been updated for the above review comments

+### Review comments not accepted
+- For get catalog, when different packs are added, I don’t see the need to limit the amount of packs you’re showing that are available since it just would return them in some arbitrary order and there is no way to check if a user would be purchasing a pack that was actually on the catalog (If you wanted to limit the amount of packs shown, I’d recommend adding an active attribute to each pack which would determine if you offer it on the catalog and also if a user can purchase it)

+       Currently 6 packs are shown are the top 6 packs with maximum price.
+Even though there are other packs available, we are only showing the Top 6 packs based on price.
+Users have visibility to only those 6 packs.
+If we don't limit it will be a huge number of packs.

 ## collection.py